|

 How Do I start an Appeal?

-As a potential client who is considering appealing a judgement or
+As a potential client who is considering appealing a judgement

-this next step is very different than what you may have experienced
+that this next step is very different than what you may have experienced

 in trial court.
 Because the trial court rulings, records and evidence